ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 ```

 ### Unit Died, _eventid = 2
+Fired when a unit dies.
+This includes structures, which are just units that don't move.

+Contents:

+* Death Game Loop: `event._gameloop`
+* Unit Tag Index: `event.m_unitTagIndex`
+* Unit Recycle Tag: `event.m_unitTagRecycle` - The recycle tag and unit tag can be used to
+uniquely identify a unit.
+Can use something as simple as `m_unitTagIndex-m_unitTagRecycle` to identify units.
+The tags are the only things that show up in the death event, so I hope you saved them.
+* Killer Tracker ID: `event.m_killerPlayerId` - Tracker ID for the person that killed the unit.
+It could be `null`, which happens in Braxis under really specific circumstances.

+### Unit Owner Change, _eventid = 3
+Fired when a unit gets controlled by a different player.
+Typically, this is used with
+vehicles (dragon knight, garden terror, protector, etc.).

+Contents:

+*

 ## Special Cases for Map Objectives
 Sometimes the tracker doesn't have the data, but other places do.